Data protection violations in direct marketing: million-euro fine against Swiss Post confirmed

 Consequences for companies

-The Federal Administrative Court has also determined that companies can be held liable for breaches of the GDPR without the breaches being directly attributable to a natural person.
-This decision follows the case law of the European Court of Justice (ECJ) and clarifies that legal entities can be held fully liable for data protection violations, even if no single responsible natural person can be identified.
+The BVwG has also determined that companies are liable for violations of the GDPR can be held liable without the infringements being directly attributable to a natural person.
+This decision follows the case law of the European Court of Justice (ECJ) and clarifies that legal persons can be held fully liable for data protection breaches, even if no individual person is directly responsible. responsible natural person can be identified.
 This underlines the need for a comprehensive and preventive data protection strategy in companies in order to avoid potential fines and reputational damage.

 Reading tip: These are the highest GDPR fines in January 2025